 All of that being said, it’s not always easy to know where to start with data protection.
 Here are a few questions you should ask in order to know exactly what your data security looks like:

 1. Where is your data being stored?

 Possibly the most important question of all — how is your data being kept all in one place?
-You need to know what servers your data is stored on, in what format, and by what services in order to get a good sense of its location.
+To get a good sense of your data's location, you need to know what servers it is stored on, in what format, and by what services.
 Is your data stored in a traditional database, a data warehouse, a data lake, or something else entirely?
 Getting a sense of where and how your data is being stored allows you to have a better understanding of the level of security it has and the various threats it might face.